Togo

 The law was inherited from the British during the colonial period, in which the English criminal law was imposed upon Ghana.
 Ghana retained the provision in its first Criminal Code upon independence, which remains in force, and continues to criminalise same-sex sexual activity today.
 An anti-LGBT Bill which would further criminalise LGBT people has been passed by Parliament but will not become law until it receives Presidential assent.

-There is some evidence of the law being enforced in recent years, with LGBT people being occasionally subject to arrest, though there is no evidence of convictions under the law.
+There is some evidence of the law being enforced in recent years, with LGBT people being subject to arrest, though there is no evidence of convictions under the law.
 There have been consistent reports of discrimination and violence being committed against LGBT people in recent years, including assault, mob attacks, arbitrary detention, extortion, and discrimination in accessing services.

+The anti-LGBT Bill, introduced in 2021, received its second reading in Parliament in July.
 The Bill has received significant support from within Ghana including from the Ghana Catholic Church (although the Ghana Anglican Church released a statement labelling the Bill too severe), but it has been widely condemned by the international community, including civil society, the Independent Expert on SOGI and other UN mandate holders, and religious leaders in the UK such as the Archbishop of Canterbury.
 Human Rights Watch stated that the Bill represents a ‘witch-hunt against LGBT people’ and takes all of the bad parts from other anti-LGBT Bills in Russia, Nigeria, Uganda, and Hungary and adds some of its own.

 On 19 July, the Supreme Court dismissed a legal challenge seeking to block parliament from being able to pass the Bill.